 Hanoi isn’t a hub and your travel options are a lot more restricted when you want to explore Asia.
 You’ll often have to fly through Bangkok anyway just to make the connection to your destination.

-Hanoi to Bangkok works in the same way but for one-way flights it might be cheaper as Bangkok is a hub.
+Hanoi to Bangkok works in the same way but for one-way flights, it might be cheaper as Bangkok is a hub.
+And check out my guide to cheap flights for more options.

-Pollution is the big issue in both places.
+Pollution is a big issue in both places.
 Bangkok and Hanoi are capital cities and are magnets for migrants from the rest of the country.
-As a result, the populations of both cities is increasing rapidly.
+As a result, the populations of both cities are increasing rapidly.
 Pollution from traffic and large industry means that neither place will win any medals for clean air anytime soon.

 Vietnam also suffers from close proximity to China.
-Contamination from the manufacturing centre of the world drifts down over Northern Vietnam adding to the already major problem.
+Contamination from the manufacturing center of the world drifts down over Northern Vietnam adding to the already major problem.

 People with respiratory problems might Hanoi to be unbearable.
 The exhaust fumes, dust, and other contaminants in the air can make your eyes water and your lungs wheeze and cough.
 Hanoi has also recently been competing with Beijing for the most smoggy city on earth (at least it was for a few days in late 2016 and early 2017).